-- Students should be an ambassador for the school at all times, embracing its values and abiding by the rules.
-Students are asked to wear the DWHS uniform with pride. - School will develop our students' abilities and talents and care for their safety and well-being.
-We will prepare them for lifelong learning. - Parents will support my child's education by ensuring he/she is in school on time, equipped and ready to learn.
+Students - should always be an ambassador for the school, embracing its values and abiding by the rules.
+Students are asked to wear the DWHS uniform with pride.

+School - will develop our students' abilities and talents and care for their safety and well-being.
+We will prepare them for lifelong learning.

+Parents - will support my child's education by ensuring he/she is in school on time, equipped and ready to learn.
 I will respect the values and rules of the school.